 11. Twin Peaks and the Performative Poetics of Complex Television

 12. Parallelism and Complex Storytelling in Film and TV

 Part 4.
 Value: Aesthetic and Beyond

 13. Audiovisual Atmospheres, Moods, and Metaphoric Spaces: Aesthetically Rich Spaces in Complex TV Series

 14. Repetition, Familiarity, and Aesthetic Pleasure: Formulaic Generic Television Series

 15. Ethics and Bad Protagonists in Serial Television Drama

 16. A Sense of Moment: Appreciating Television Serials from Aesthetic and Cognitive Perspectives

 Ted Nannicelli is Senior Lecturer in Film and Television Studies at The University of Queensland.
 He is editor of Projections: The Journal for Movies and Mind, co-editor of Cognitive Media Theory (2014), and author of Appreciating the Art of Television: A Philosophical Perspective.

-Héctor J. Pérez is Associate Professor of audiovisual narrative at the Universitat Politècnica de València.
-He has published widely in scientific journals such as Projections, Psychology and Culture, Aisthesis, L’Atalante.
+Héctor J. Pérez is Associate Professor of Audiovisual Narrative at the Universitat Politècnica de València.
+He has published widely in scientific journals such as Projections, Culture & Psychology, Aisthesis, and L’Atalante.
 He is editor of SERIES, International Journal of TV Serial Narratives.